About | Cybantage

 SOC 2: Governance Assurance and Its Limits

 SOC 2 is governance assurance under AT-C 205 — not adversarial resilience.
-Semantic gap, interpretation drift, assumption registry.
-Mirrors the HITRUST analysis paper methodology.
-Establishes the SOC 2 conformance-vs-resilience gap.
+Semantic gap, interpretation drift, and assumption registry.
+Mirrors the HITRUST analysis methodology.

 Read the Analysis →